 He never raced again after the Belmont.
 He was diagnosed with a condylar fracture in July, was rehabbed for a few months and then diagnosed with a bad bone bruise causing necrosis in the bone tissue.
 It is thought now that this bone bruise occurred in the Preakness incident and later caused the fracture.
 He was retired to stud.
 He was awarded the Eclipse for Top 3-year-old Male of 2005.

 His Belmont performance started choruses of “what if?”
 What if the Derby had been run at a more reasonable pace?
 What if Afleet Alex had sat further off that pace and made a run at the end?
 There was not a doubt in anyone’s mind that he would have been the 13th Triple Crown winner.
-10 years later we remember this little colt, Afleet Alex and the feats of athleticism and class he gave us.
-We will never forget you and we will be routing for your son Materiality in the Belmont in three and a half weeks.
+Ten years later I remember this little colt, Afleet Alex and the feats of athleticism and class.
+I will never forget you and I will be routing for your son Materiality in the Belmont in three and a half weeks.